ThePiromaximus/ThePiromaximus/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
-- I'm Gabriele and I'm currently enrolled as a Software Engineering master student at Politecnico of Turin 🎓
+- Hi!
+I'm Gabriele and I come from Italy

-- I love computer science, technology and everything related to it: programming, machine learning and data science are my favourite areas of interests.
+- I love computer science, technology and everything related to it.
+In particular, I'm really passionate about machine learning and data science.
 I am always excited to learn new things about IT and to work on interesting and challenging projects 💻

 - In my spare time i like reading, playing videogames, walking and travelling ✈️🚶🎮📘

 ## Education
 - Bachelor degree in Computer Engineering at [Università degli studi di Palermo](https://www.unipa.it/)
-- Master degree in Computer Engineering at [Politecnico di Torino](https://www.polito.it/) *(currently enrolled)*
+- Master degree in Computer Engineering at [Politecnico di Torino](https://www.polito.it/)